-Filing Internal Complaints
+Filing Internal Complaints - Title VII and Title IX

-An alternative to filing reports with outside law enforcement agencies, there is an internal system in place for mediating and adjudicating alleged discriminatory, harassment and misconduct with gender based overtones complaints.
+As an alternative to filing reports with outside law enforcement agencies, there is an internal system in place for mediating and adjudicating alleged discriminatory, harassment and misconduct with gender-based overtones complaints.
 Complaints involving students would be handled by the Title IX coordinator, in accordance with Title IX "Policy on Prohibited Sexual Harassment and Gender-Based Discrimination in Education Programs and Activities."
-Complaints involving sexual violence, students have the option and are encouraged to consult with the Title IX Coordinator or an assigned Title IX Designee for questions regarding the Title IX policy and filing a complaint.
+Complaints involving sexual violence, students have the option and are encouraged to consult with the Title IX Coordinator or an assigned Title IX designee for questions regarding the Title IX policy and filing a complaint.
 Sexual violence is a form of sexual harassment prohibited by Federal and local laws.
 Complaints involving employees are handled by the Office of Human Resources under Title VII "Policy Against Sexual Harassment in the Workplace."
 The University's adjudication systems are designed to afford a complainant (the person who is bringing a charge) and a respondent (the person who is answering a charge) a fair and prompt judicial resolution process.
 Alleged complaints are taken seriously and will be investigated by the appropriate University judicial authority to determine the violation and seek a resolution.
-In adjudication processes, both the complaint and the respondent are entitled to having others present for support during proceedings.
+In adjudication processes, both the complainant and the respondent are entitled to have others present for support during proceedings.
 Both parties will be informed of the outcome of the judicial proceedings.
 Sanctions imposed can range from an informal resolution to formal disciplinary actions resulting in expulsion for students or termination for employees.
-The full texts of the protocol for filing complaints are explained in the University Student Code of Conduct; the Interpersonal Violence Prevention Program Policy and Procedure Manual; the Title IX Policy and the Title VII Policy.
-All of these are accessible from the University website.
+The full texts of the protocol for filing complaints are explained in the policy 400-005 TITLE IX (STUDENT) POLICY ON PROHIBITED SEXUAL HAR ASSMENT AND GENDER-BASED DISCRIMINATION IN EDUCATION PROGRAMS AND ACTIVITIES and 400-006 TITLE VII (EMPLOYEE) POLICY AGAINST SEXUAL HARASSMENT IN THE WORKPLACE both are accessible from the University website.